ssenmosip/mosip-temp-documentation/Registration-Processor-APIs.md

 - #### `POST /registrationprocessor/v1/packetreceiver/registrationpackets`

-This service receives the registration packet frm client.
-Before moving packet to landing zone it is sent for virus scan and then trustworthiness of the packet is validated using hashvalue and size.
+This service receives registration packet from client.
+Before moving packet to landing zone it is sent for virus scan and then trustworthiness of the packet is validated using hash value and size.

 #### Resource URL